 Billing, payments and subscriptions

-Most SaaS businesses choose the best billing system model.
+Most Saas businesses choose the subscription billing model.
 When your process of invoices and customer reminders is ready to get automated, you should start with scaling your billing system first.
 Billing becomes complex when the subscription management process does.
-When you experiment with pricing and expand into new locations, your subscription will get complicated.
+When you experiment with pricing strategy and expand into new locations, your subscription will get complicated.
 If you fail to acknowledge how heavily billing is influenced by subscription you will be stuck with a recurring billing system that will not be able to serve your company well and the customer experience will drop.

 Automation of billing processes and customer outreach is what makes scaling successful.